bogdando/oooq-warp/README.md

 ```
 Note, it places the given openstack cloud provider access secrets under the
 ``$LWD/clouds.yaml`` or ``$LWD/stackrc``.
 The ``$LWD`` dir is bind-mounted
-into the wrapper container and may be not ephemeral, so take care of your
+into the wrapper container and is persisted across different containers runs.
-secrets to not be spreading around permanently!

 Then deploy with custom tripleo-extras roles, like:
 ```